Home Affordability Calculator – How Much House Can You Afford in 2025?

 How much house can I afford based on my income?

 Generally, you can afford a house that costs 2.5 to 3 times your annual gross income.
-Use our calculator with your income, debts, down payment, and expected mortgage terms to get a precise estimate that factors in all costs including taxes and insurance.
+Use our how much house can you afford calculator with your income, debts, down payment, and expected mortgage terms to get a precise estimate that factors in all costs including taxes and insurance.

 What is the 28/36 rule for home affordability?